 If these steps do not get your wireless unit connected to the Wifi, there are two temporary workarounds:

 - Use the USB cable (not ideal – after all you bought the wireless version for a reason!)

 - Use your cellphone to start a hotspot and connect both your PC and your printer to the hotspot instead of your normal WiFi.

-If you attempt to use your Rollo and discover it won’t print, don’t panic!
-Try these 8 troubleshooting steps to get your printer back up and running today.
+If your Rollo Printer won’t print, try these 8 troubleshooting steps to get your printer back up and running today:

 - Check that power cable is firmly connected